 Domestic flight times between the main centres, as well as a list of all airports in New Zealand, can be seen here.
 There are also connections via tourist train and ferry between Auckland, Wellington, Picton, Christchurch and Greymouth.

 See information regarding travelling to and from Wellington Airport.
 The Airport Flyer bus is comfortable, easy to use and will take you direct to Courtney Place (a 5- minute walk from Te Papa) or to other locations in downtown Wellington or further afield into the Hutt Valley.
-Our Wellington taxi company of choice is Green Cabs.
+There is a taxi stand just outside the main entrance to Te Papa.

 Because of its central location, there are many ways to get to Te Papa, including on foot or by bike/scooter, train or car.
 Courtney Place is one of the main bus stops in the city, and it is the closest one to Te Papa, only about a 5-minute walk away.